Randomized Discrete Empirical Interpolation Method for Nonlinear Model Reduction

 In~\cite{chaturantabut2010nonlinear}, a greedy approach (which we call DEIM selection algorithm) was used to determine the point selection indices.
 For this algorithm, the DEIM error constant is bounded by $\mc{O}(\sqrt{n})^r$.
 However, numerical experiments showed that the bound for the DEIM error constant was pessimistic.
 Subsequent analysis in~\cite{sorensen2016deim} improved this bound to $\mc{O}(\sqrt{nr}2^r)$ and constructed an explicit matrix for which this bound could be attained asymptotically.
 They concluded that while the bound was large, numerical experiments showed that the point selection algorithm worked quite well, in practice.
 Recent work in~\cite{drmac2016new} developed a different approach which used pivoted QR (PQR) on $W^\top$ to obtain the selection operator $S$.
 As with the DEIM selection algorithm, the error constant can be large and could be attained by specially constructed adversarial cases.
 Numerical experiments suggest that the performance is comparable to the DEIM selection algorithm and is often better.
 More recently, the authors~\cite{drmac2017discrete} used the Gu-Eisenstat strong rank-revealing QR (sRRQR) algorithm~\cite{gu1996efficient} to obtain the bound

 where $\eta \geq 1$ is a user-specified parameter (the authors in~\cite{gu1996efficient} call this parameter $f$).
-The DEIM error constant using sRRQR is significantly lower than the DEIM selection algorithm or PQR algorithm.
-The cost of sRRQR is $\mc{O}((n+r\log_\eta r)r^2)$; in comparison, both the DEIM selection algorithm and PQR algorithm require $\mc{O}(nr^2)$ flops.
-Therefore, the sRRQR algorithm trades a smaller DEIM error constant for extra computational effort.
+The DEIM error constant using sRRQR is significantly lower than the DEIM selection algorithm or PQR algorithm{; see \cref{tab:summary} for the corresponding DEIM error constants.} The cost of sRRQR is roughly $\mc{O}(nr^2)$ ignoring logarithmic factors~\cite{gu1996efficient}.
 In numerical experiments, the performance of sRRQR is similar to that of PQR; therefore, we use the latter in our experiments because of its lower computational cost.

 \LinesNumbered

 Suppose the DEIM basis $\Wh$ is generated using the randomized algorithm \cref{alg:subspace}.
 We can apply sRRQR to $\Wh^\top$ to obtain